ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/allow-or-prevent-custom-script.md

 |Uploading Documents to Content Types  |Access denied message when attempting to attach a document template to a Content Type. |We recommend using Document Library document templates. |
 |Publishing of SharePoint 2010 Workflows |Access denied message when attempting to publish a SharePoint 2010 Workflow. | |

-Upodating Site property bag is by default not allowed when users are prevneted from runnning custom script.
+Updating Site property bag is by default not allowed when users are prevented from running custom script.
 Tenant Administrators can change that behavior by running the following command

 ```PowerShell
     Set-SPOTenant -AllowWebPropertyBagUpdateWhenDenyAddAndCustomizePagesIsEnabled $True
 ```
-For more information see [AllowWebPropertyBagUpdateWhenDenyAddAndCustomizePagesIsEanbeld option](/powershell/module/sharepoint-online/set-spotenant#-allowwebpropertybagupdatewhendenyaddandcustomizepagesisenabled)
+For more information see [AllowWebPropertyBagUpdateWhenDenyAddAndCustomizePagesIsEnabeld option](/powershell/module/sharepoint-online/set-spotenant#-allowwebpropertybagupdatewhendenyaddandcustomizepagesisenabled)

 The following web parts and features are unavailable to site admins and owners when you prevent them from running custom script.